ferenckata/SQSeminarPaper/manuscript.md

 The benefits of code reviews have been reviewed in the past [@doi:10.5334/jors.35; @doi:10.1371/journal.pcbi.1008119; @{https://logicmag.io/clouds/agile-and-the-long-crisis-of-software/}].
 In this text we will briefly summarize how presenting your code and receiving feedback leads to improvement in the process of creating software.
 We found that during these meetings implicit peer-pressure helps us achieve most goals: standardization of practices, improved code quality, and enhanced usability of the software.
-We would like to note, that the efficiency of these meetings require a shared understanding of the concepts covered during the software quality meetings.
+We would like to note, that the efficiency of these meetings are improved with a shared understanding of the concepts covered during the software quality meetings.
 Therefore, we advise starting with learning before discussing the code.

 Prior to a scheduled code review, the author is expected to write their code in a way that it will be explainable and understood by others.